 Most BWTS systems use N, N-diethyl-p-phenylenediamine, (DPD) Instrumentation at various locations onboard the ship.
 These units use regent feed colorimeters to indicate Total Oxidant levels.
 They require a relatively long cycle time of 75 seconds before displaying a reading.
 In addition to the cycle time, discarding the first or second measurement is typical due to initial inaccuracies.
 This delay gets compounded when the sample water must flow hundreds of feet to the colorimeter location before analysis can occur on larger ships.
 Sampling pumps, water lines, and automated valves are also necessary, increasing CAPEX costs.

 While no analytical method is perfect, traditional DPD has several limitations in this application.
 They require:

 - Use of tubing as small as 1mm (ID) (which tends to clog via dried reagents or biofouling)

 - Filtration of the sample (Increase turbidity causes inaccuracies)

 - Cleaning of the colorimeter with acid every 60 days

 In general, these systems are complicated.
 They can be hard to troubleshoot and require considerable maintenance.
 For a limited-size crew, this can prove problematic as there are many duties during ballasting and deballasting.

 Halogen Systems, Inc. manufactures sensors for seawater, drinking water, swimming pools, and cooling towers.
-Its Oxidant/ Deoxidant Sensor for use in Ballast Water Treatment Systems is currently on-board ships.
-The sensor is installed directly in the ballast pipe and measures TRO every 50 seconds and are accurate within two and at times one cycle.
+Its Oxidant/ Deoxidant Sensor for use in Ballast Water Treatment Systems is designed for ships.
+The sensor is installed directly in the ballast pipe and measures TRO every 50 seconds and is accurate within two and at times one cycle.

 - Long intervals between calibrations